kindalus/antbox/docs/api.md

 3. **Tenant Information**:
    - Requests should also include tenant information in the `x-tenant` header.
 If no tenant is specified, the system defaults to the first tenant in the configuration.
-   - In some cases, is not possible pass the tenant in the header, like when using export function, in this cases in the URL query params set the key `x-tenant` with the intended tenant.
+   - When is not possible include the tenant information in the header, like when using export function or another simple url request, set the key `x-tenant` with the intended tenant on the request url search (query) params.

 4. **User Information**:
    - Once a JWT is verified, the system extracts the user's details and attaches them to the request context.
 This allows for fine-grained access control based on the user's roles and permissions.